GoogleCloudPlatform/spanner-migration-tool/README.md

 - [SQL Server data conversion](sources/sqlserver/README.md#data-conversion)

 ### Data Migration Recommendations
-- We recommend to use this data migration solution only for small databases (smaller than 100GB) without strict downtime requirements.
 - While using direct connect, it is recommended to use a secondary/read replica to ensure consistency and that and avoid impact from the load on the primary.